 The Wright Administration Building (1969) houses senior administrative offices of the president, provost and vice presidents.
 Other administrative areas located there are Business Affairs, Student Affairs, Office of Planning, Research and Assessment, Special Projects and Research Administration, Internal Auditing, University Relations, Marketing and Communications, Government Relations and Foundation Accounting.

 The Forum Wing is part of the Wright Administration Building.
-Three lecture halls - Forum I, Forum II and Forum III - are located there along with offices for Human Resources, Information Technology, Distance Education, Travel Services and Web Services.
+Three lecture halls - Forum I, Forum II and Forum III - are located there along with offices for Human Resources, Information Technology, Online Learning, Travel Services and Web Services.

 The McCutchan Exhibition Space, featuring a different exhibition each semester, is located in the Wright Administration Building.
 The Redwood Lounge connects the Wright Administration Building to the Science Center.

 Named for USI’s first president and first lady, Rice Plaza (1994), a landscaped garden and fountain area north of the University Center, was created to honor the Rice’s 27 years of service to the University.